-My name is Timothy Prolific Veit Jones, and I am a Black Long Island Native.
+My name is Timothy Prolific Edwaujonte (formerly Veit Jones), and I am a Black Long Island Native.
 I am a poet, educator, organizer, and marketer whose creative work operates in the continuum of the Black Arts Movement.
 I use a multi-disciplinary approach rooted in Hip-Hop culture as an African Diasporic folkloric praxis.
-I create Afro-indigenous ethnographic narratives (that’s a mouthful), which is a fancy way of saying that I tell the stories of my ancestors and my people.
+I create Afro-indigenous ethnographic narratives, which is a fancy way of saying that I tell the stories of my ancestors and my people.
 My artistic work, and my poetry in particular, are excavations of self and lineage, with the aim of leaving my unborn children, those I mentor, and my community the resources and stories I did not grow up with.
 They are my legacy, my contribution to Black excellence.

 During my adolescence, I embarked on a spiritual journey with a pen, a pad, a cassette deck, and a village of physical and philosophical mentors and teachers.
 Over the past 15 years, I have written and performed poetry at a diverse variety of venues, ranging from The Nuyorican Poets Cafe and New York University to Riverside Church and Rikers Island.